Saturday, May 6, 2017

 Music created by Misha Penton, soprano, and Thomas Helton, double bass

-The audience is invited to wander in and out of the Chapel for a quiet, introspective, and contemplative experience.
+The audience was invited to wander in and out of the Chapel for a quiet, introspective, and contemplative experience.
 “Anecdote of the Spirit” is a direct quote from Mark Rothko, and in full reads: “Art to me is an anecdote of the spirit, and the only means of making concrete the purpose of its varied quickness and stillness.”
 Rothko’s quote speaks to the inarticulable in art and music: the essential and transformational experience of the work not communicable with descriptive words.

 Sharing Space.
 Walking in Relation.